Does your company curate, analyse, and display social media feeds?

 One of the easiest ways to get started with a social media aggregator is to gather your organisation's posts from various channels and display the feeds on a news page, within an intranet, or other internal services.

 As working life is shifting away from fixed working hours and desks, the latest news and announcements don't reach the workforce in the same predictable way that they did in the past.
-A combined social media feed from Twitter, Facebook, Instagram, LinkedIn, and other social media channels updates fresh content automatically and encourages your employees to like, comment, and share posts too.
+A combined social media feed from Twitter, Facebook, Instagram, TikTok, LinkedIn, and other social media channels updates fresh content automatically and encourages your employees to like, comment, and share posts too.

 Here's an example how Deutsche Bundesbank displays the latest social media feeds on their website: